All events are subject to change or cancellation in accordance with social gathering guidelines.

-Spend the second Saturday of each month exploring Cookeville’s historic WestSide district.
-Get an entry form at the Cookeville Depot Museum between 10:30 a.m. and 2:30 p.m.
-Follow the clues, duplicate images in and around participating businesses with your digital camera or cell phone and be entered in a prize drawing.
+Get your family and friends together and spend the second Saturday of each month exploring Cookeville’s historic WestSide District.
+This free activity begins at the Cookeville Depot Museum between 10:30 a.m. and 2:30 p.m.
+Follow the clues, duplicate images in and around participating businesses with your cell phone or camera and be entered in a prize drawing.

-Explore downtown Cookeville’s rich history with a “hike” between Cookeville Depot Museum and Cookeville History Museum on Broad Street the second Saturday of each month, April-October.
+Explore downtown Cookeville’s rich history with a “hike” between Cookeville Depot Museum and Cookeville History Museum on Broad Street the second Saturday of each month, April through October.
 Start at either museum between 10:30 a.m. and 2:30 p.m.
 Complete this activity to be entered in a prize drawing.
-Each month will have a different theme.
+Each month has a different theme.

 Storyfest in the Park

-The sixth annual Storyfest in the Park is an all-day, family-friendly event that features professional storytellers from across the region.
+“Lend us your ears” for the seventh annual Storyfest in the Park.
+This is an all-day, family-friendly event that features professional storytellers from across the region.
 Come listen for a while under the big tent.

 School of Dance performances

-Leisure Services School of Dance students will show what they’ve learned.
-Dance classes, which are designed for ages 3 and up in the classic disciplines of ballet, jazz and modern dance, meet August through May at the Cane Creek Recreation Center.
+Students from the Leisure Services School of Dance present their annual spring performance.
+Dance classes, which are designed for ages 3 and up in the classic disciplines of ballet, jazz and modern dance, meet August through May at Cane Creek Recreation Center.

 Enjoy concerts the third Thursday of each month, May through August, at the Dogwood Performance Pavilion.
 A different band is featured each month, covering a variety of music genres.